openlab-at-city-tech/openlab/wp-content/plugins/gravity-forms-addons/readme.txt

 == Changelog ==

+= 4.2 on December 7, 2020 =

+**New:**

+- Compatible with WordPress 5.6
+- Compatible with Gravity Forms 2.5
+- Activation check to verify if Gravity Forms is active
+- Requires WordPress 4.4 or newer

+**Fixed:**

+- Directory Columns window now displays properly
+- Search by substring on directory view works
+- PHP warnings

+**Improvements:**

+- Security improvements
+- Restructured classes and templates
+- Removed redundant code
+- Refactored folder structure

 = 4.1.2 & 4.1.3 on April 2, 2018 =

 * Fixed: Check whether a function exists that was introduced in Gravity Forms 2.2